decaf-dev/obsidian-note-splitter/README.md

 ### Output folder

 The folder to save split notes in.
-If empty, the folder of the original note will be used.
+If the input is empty, the folder of the original note will be used.

 > [!NOTE]
 > Default value is `note-splitter`